Russia moves to prosecute anti-Putin protest leader

 Since Putin's May 7 inauguration, he has signed laws increasing restrictions on non-government organisations and raising fines for disorder at demonstrations.

-The Investigative Committee, led by Putin loyalist Alexander Bastrykin, has also pressed charges against opposition leader Alexei Navalny for allegedly organising the theft of timber from a state firm - charges he denies.
+The Investigative Committee, led by Putin loyalist Alexander Bastrykin, has also pressed charges against opposition leader Alexei Navalny for allegedly organising the theft of timber from a state firm.
+Navalny, who denies this, also faces 10 years in prison.

-"They are not just fabricating cases, they are dreaming them up," Navalny, who also faces 10 years in prison, said of the case against Udaltsov.

 The Investigative Committee said it had launched the prosecution after studying documentary footage from NTV that showed Udaltsov and others meeting with the former head of the Georgian parliament's defence committee Givi Targamadze in the Belarusian capital of Minsk.